mef21/GirlsWhoCode/Lesson 2 - Conditionals/README.md

 else:
   print("Don't be sad.
 Be GLAD")
 ```
+__English explaination of this code:__
+1. "Are you happy? " will be asked in the console
+2. *answer* will store the string variable that the user types in
+3. The conditional will compare *answer* to "Yes".
+If the user typed in "Yes" in response to the question, "I'm glad you are happy! :)" will be printed to the console.
+Else, the user typed in anything else as their response, "Don't be sad.
+Be GLAD" will be printed to the console

 ### In Python: Nesting
 * You can put if/elif/else statements inside other if/elif/else statements
 * Example: